 Held each year in Central Park since 1986, SummerStage is an arts and culture festival for locals and visitors alike.

-The festival was originally designed in the spirit of Central Park’s mission to serve as a free public resource to enrich the lives of New Yorkers and continues today as a great summer activity for New Yorkers of all ages.
+The festival was designed in to serve as a public resource to enrich the lives of New Yorkers.
+Today it continues to be a great summer activity for New Yorkers of all ages.

 Getting In: SumerStage Concerts are free to attend, although select benefit concerts do require tickets (not included with the New York City Explorer Pass).